How to handle different behaviors in Alzheimer’s patients

 Alzheimer sufferers may suddenly exhibit anger and physical aggression.
 This is one of the most common behaviors of such patients.
 Caregivers must understand that the behavior is not intentional and is happening only because of the disease.

 Depression and apathy

 Many times, Alzheimer patients often lose interest in life and begin feeling listless.
 They seem to stay depressed more often and exhibit their loss of interest through crying or staying quiet.

 Insults and complaints

-This is one of the most hurtful behaviors exhibited by patients suffering from Alzheimer.
+This is one of the most hurtful behaviors exhibited by patients suffering from Alzheimer’s.
 Many times patients are locked up in rooms, and this is done for their safety, but they don’t realize why this is being done and therefore react in a very insulting manner.
 They may also accuse their caretakers and also their own family members of not taking proper care of them.

 This is yet another serious symptom of Alzheimer patients, due to which leaving them alone at home, can be a frightening idea.
 The patients often wander in search of someone, or thing they have just imagined.
 It may also happen that they need to use the toilet and have forgotten the path to it.
-Such factors often compel the patients to wander aimlessly.
+Such factors often compel patients to wander aimlessly.

 Alzheimer’s disease robs one of their brain cells, which was once responsible for memory and thinking.
-Over a period of time, damaged brain cells cause the patients keep repeating things over and over again; it can be repetitive actions, word repetition, or even repetition of one particular activity.
+Over a period of time, damaged brain cells cause the patients to keep repeating things over and over again; it can be repetitive actions, word repetition, or even repetition of one particular activity.